-The entire undergraduate programme is covered by a set of theoretical, practical (laboratory/field works/short project), seminar/workshop, and other relevant courses/activities.
-A minimum of 15-class per session will constitute 1 (one) Credit hour for the Theoretical courses.
+The entire undergraduate programme is covered by a set of- (i) Core Courses- theoretical, practical and viva-voce that characterize the microbiology discipline (ii) General Courses- theoretical and/or practical that include interdisciplinary courses, beyond the Microbiology discipline providing a well-rounded learning experience to the students of an academic programme as applicable for the Microbiology discipline, (iii) Elective Courses: theoretical with hands on training for specialization within the Microbiology discipline, and (iv) Allied Courses- capstone course/internship/projects/field-works/portfolio/activities as applicable for the Microbiology discipline/ academic programme.
+A minimum of 15-class per Session will constitute 1 (one) Credit-hour for the Theoretical courses.
 Credits for Practical and other courses will be determined by the Department.
-A student must have to earn a minimum of 128 credits for successful completion of his/her graduation programme.
+One Credit is equivalent to 25 marks and a student must have to earn a minimum of 140 Credits for successful completion of his/her graduation programme.
 The distribution of marks and credits in four years will be as follows: